 Once you’ve created, styled, and added data to your map, Mapbox provides multiple tools for integrating your maps into a website or custom application.

 Each SDK comes bundled with five Mapbox-designed map styles and can handle any custom design created with the Mapbox Studio style editor.
-If you use one of Mapbox’s mobile SDKs, you’ll also get access to the data dashboard, which provides a continuously updated view of monthly active users, map usage, and region-by-region metrics.
+If you use one of Mapbox’s mobile SDKs, you’ll also get access to the mobile usage dashboard, which provides a continuously updated view of monthly active users, map usage, and region-by-region metrics.

 Mapbox makes real world simulations possible by giving you the tools to put real world maps in your Unity applications.
-The Mapbox Unity SDK is a set of tools to build Unity applications from real map data.
+The Mapbox Maps SDK for Unity is a set of tools to build Unity applications from real map data.
 It consists of a robust API for interfacing with Mapbox web services and converting map resources into game objects as well as a robust graphical user interface built on top of the Unity platform.

 Extend your application